 Defined Contribution Plans: The Company sponsors defined contribution plans that qualify under Sections 401(a) and 401(k) of the Internal Revenue Code.
 The Company may make discretionary matching contributions equal to a specified percentage of each participant's 401(k) contributions and makes other non-discretionary contributions.
-For the year ended December 31, 2023, the Company provided discretionary matching contributions of up to 4 percent of eligible employee compensation.
-The Company's matching contributions and other contributions expensed in 2023, 2022 and 2021 were \$4.2 million, \$3.6 million and \$3.2 million, respectively.
+For the year ended December 31, 2024, the Company provided employees with discretionary matching contributions of up to 3 percent of eligible employee compensation, and for a select group of employees, up to 4 percent of eligible employee compensation.
+The Company's matching contributions and other contributions expensed in 2024, 2023 and 2022 were \$4.6 million, \$4.2 million and \$3.6 million, respectively.

-The Company may also provide a discretionary profit sharing contribution under the qualified defined contribution plans to non-bargaining unit employees, if both a minimum threshold of Company performance is achieved and the Board has approved the profit sharing contribution.
+The Company may also provide a discretionary profit sharing contribution under the qualified defined contribution plans to non-bargaining unit employees, if both a minimum threshold of Company performance is achieved and the Board of Directors has approved the profit sharing contribution.
 For certain eligible employees, supplemental profit sharing contributions are credited under a non-qualified plan to be paid after separation from service from the Company's general funds so that total profit sharing contributions would be substantially equal to amounts that would have been contributed to the Company's qualified defined contribution plans if it were not for limitations imposed by income tax law.
-Discretionary profit sharing contributions expensed in 2023, 2022 and 2021 were \$3.1 million, \$2.8 million and \$2.5 million, respectively.
+Discretionary profit sharing contributions expensed in 2024, 2023 and 2022 were \$3.1 million, \$3.1 million and \$2.8 million, respectively.